mshick/add-pr-comment/README.md

 - Multiple posts of the same comment optionally allowable.
 - Supports emoji 😂😂😂!
 - Supports a proxy for fork-based PRs.
 [See below](#proxy-for-fork-based-prs).
+- Supports creating a message from a file path

 ## Usage